MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 To ensure that the token size doesn't exceed HTTP header size limits, the Microsoft identity platform limits the number of object IDs that it includes in the groups claim.

 The overage limit is 150 for SAML tokens, 200 for JWT tokens, 6 for single-page applications.
 If a user is a member of more groups than the overage limit, then the Microsoft identity platform doesn't emit the group IDs in the groups claim in the token.
-Instead, it includes an overage claim in the token that indicates to the application to query the [MS Graph API](https://graph.microsoft.com) to retrieve the user's group membership.
+Instead, it includes an overage claim in the token that indicates to the application to query the [Microsoft Graph API](https://graph.microsoft.com) to retrieve the user's group membership.

 Microsoft Entra ID Boot Starter v3.5 and higher parses the groups claim automatically and adds each group to the signed in user's **Authorities**.
 It **automatically** handles the groups overage scenario.

 > [!NOTE]
 > We strongly advise you use the group filtering feature, if possible, to avoid running into group overages.
-For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user may be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to).
+For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user might be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-might-be-assigned-to).

 #### Create the overage scenario for testing

 1. You can use the *BulkCreateGroups.ps1* file provided in the *AppCreationScripts* folder to create a large number of groups and assign users to them.
 This file helps test overage scenarios during development.
 Remember to change the user's **objectId** provided in the *BulkCreateGroups.ps1* script.

-When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app needs to have the [User.Read](/graph/permissions-reference#user-permissions) and [GroupMember.Read.All](/graph/permissions-reference#group-permissions) for the [getMemberGroups](/graph/api/user-getmembergroups) function to execute successfully.
+Handling overage requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, so your app needs to have the [User.Read](/graph/permissions-reference#user-permissions) and [GroupMember.Read.All](/graph/permissions-reference#group-permissions) permissions for the [getMemberGroups](/graph/api/user-getmembergroups) function to execute successfully.

 > [!IMPORTANT]
-> For the overage scenario, make sure you've granted `Admin Consent` for the MS Graph API's `GroupMember.Read.All` scope for both the client and service apps.
+> For the overage scenario, make sure you've granted `Admin Consent` for the Microsoft Graph API's `GroupMember.Read.All` scope for both the client and service apps.
 For more information, see the app registration steps earlier in this article.

 #### Update the Microsoft Entra ID app registration (java-spring-webapp-groups)

-1. Navigate back to to the [Azure portal](https://portal.azure.com).
+1. Navigate back to the [Azure portal](https://portal.azure.com).
 1. On the navigation pane, select **Azure Active Directory**, and then select **App registrations (Preview)**.
 1. In the resulting screen, select the `java-spring-webapp-groups` application.
 1. In the app's registration screen, select **Authentication** from the menu.